arbCoding/PsSp/README.md

 1) There are a lack of tools available to the seismologist that have a graphical user interface (GUI).
 2) Often tools only do one or a few jobs.
 This makes life easier for the developer (following the [KISS philosophy](https://en.wikipedia.org/wiki/KISS_principle)), but it makes life harder for the end-user.
 Often the end-user needs to stitch/cludge together different tools, developed by different persons/groups, in order to perform a given research task.
+Add in the additional complication of OS-exclusive software, locking user's of the wrong operating system out from certain tools and you have a tremendously unfortunate mess.

 The problem is magnified when you consider that often the end-user doesn't necessarily know how to use the tool, nor the underlying assumptions, nor the limitations.
-Not only are these often not documented, they tend to be assumed as just plain *obvious*, despite that being entirely dependent upon a very specific (and undocumented) workflow.
-These issues tend to be discovered after much confusion and frustration.
+Often, these tools were never designed to be shared and therefore are designed in a non-intuitive fashion, with virtually no comments in the actual code.
+These tools are often not documented (or under-documented, or even *incorrectly documented*), they tend to be assumed as just plain *obvious*, despite that being entirely dependent upon a very specific (and undocumented) workflow.
+These issues tend to be discovered after much confusion and frustration (hopefully fairly early on, as opposed to while writing a manuscript).
 That is not how science should work.

 The disconnected nature of the typical seismic workflow leads to reproducibility issues.
 A researcher must keep track of every step taken in the analysis manually, without error.
 This is easy when a research task is a straight line.
 However, when there is back-tracking, iterative analysis with minor tweaks, abandoned lines of